Qurqi/ELEC-391-Project/README.md

 # ELEC-391-Project

-A spot to upload and update code
+Our spot to organize and store our project code and resources.
+:P